SimiaCryptus/qqn-optimizer/papers/intro/content.md

 **Algorithm Selection Guidelines**

-**Primary Recommendation**: Based on empirical dominance across 65% of benchmark problems and statistical significance testing, QQN variants should be the default choice for most optimization tasks:
+**Primary Recommendation**: Based on empirical dominance across 72.6% of benchmark problems and statistical significance testing (Friedman test p < 0.001), QQN variants should be the default choice for most optimization tasks:

 * **General-purpose optimization**: QQN-StrongWolfe provides the strongest overall performance with superior convergence on ill-conditioned problems (100% success on Rosenbrock family)
 * **Well-conditioned convex problems**: QQN-Bisection variants achieve optimal efficiency with 100% success rates using minimal function evaluations (13-15 for Sphere_10D vs 197+ for L-BFGS)
 * **Multimodal optimization**: QQN-GoldenSection excels on complex landscapes with 90-100% success rates on 2D multimodal problems and perfect performance on Rastrigin across all dimensions
+* **Sparse and ill-conditioned problems**: QQN-CubicQuadraticInterpolation shows specialized strength with 70% success on Rosenbrock_5D and robust performance on ill-conditioned variants
-* **Sparse and ill-conditioned problems**: QQN-CubicQuadraticInterpolation shows specialized strength with 55% success on sparse problems and robust performance on ill-conditioned variants
+* **Sparse and ill-conditioned problems**: QQN-CubicQuadraticInterpolation shows specialized strength with 70% success on Rosenbrock_5D and robust performance on ill-conditioned variants
 * **Unknown problem characteristics**: QQN's broad statistical dominance and graceful degradation make it the safest default choice

 **Use specialized alternatives only when**: